mhirono1351/covid19_dashboard/README.md

 ## Development
 Your contribution would be much appreciated.
-To fix a bug or enhance an exisiting module, follow there steps:
+To fix a bug or enhance an existing module, follow these steps:

 * Fork the repo
 * Create a new branch (`git checkout -b improve-feature`)